gravitl/netmaker-docs/netclient.rst

   services:
       netclient:
           privileged: true
+          network_mode: host
           restart: always
           environment:
               - TOKEN=<networktoken>
+              - PORT=<wg interface port>
+              - ENDPOINT=<endpoint ip>
+              - MTU=<mtu>
+              - HOST_NAME=<host name>
+              - IS_STATIC=<static host (true/false)>
-              - VERBOSITY=<0-4>
+              - IFACE_NAME=netmaker-2
           volumes:
               - '/etc/netclient2:/etc/netclient'
           container_name: netclient2
-          image: 'gravitl/new-netclient:v0.20.5'
+          image: 'gravitl/netclient:latest'

-By using this method, you can run many netclients on the same host and just incrementing up (netclient3, netclient4 ..... netclientN).
+By using this method, you can run many netclients on the same host and just incrementing up the volumes (netclient3, netclient4 ..... netclientN) and make sure to set the interface name, so that it won't conflict with existing netclients running on same host.

 **IMPORTANT:**